• dmd a year ago

 Apple had started calling OS X UNIX and was being sued for calling it UNIX when it wasn't actually UNIX.
 They decided it'd be cheaper to do the work to make OS X UNIX compliant than to deal with the lawsuit and that's what they did.
 BSDs never cared about calling themselves UNIX so they never went into the nitty gritty of making themselves UNIX compliant.

-• linguae 9 months ago
+• linguae a year ago

 I agree, though I feel compelled to post that the BSDs learned their lesson about the use of the UNIX trademark the hard way.
 Part of what caused the classic lawsuit between the Regents of the University of California (the "Berkeley" in Berkeley Software Distribution) and AT&T was the fact that a spinoff company selling BSD had the phone number 1-800-ITS-UNIX: